DerekCuevas/avowal/doc/intro.md

 # Documentation
-A Guide to using the form validation.
+A guide to using the form validation.

 ## Using it